Hidden-goblin/eaiwebautomationtools/test/test_01_01_browserServer.md

     >>> myBrowser.serve()
     Traceback (most recent call last):
     ...
     AttributeError: You must set a browser name.
-Use one of '['chrome', 'firefox', 'opera', 'edge', 'safari']'
+Use one of '('chrome', 'firefox', 'opera', 'edge', 'safari', 'headless-chrome')'

 ## Setting the browser name
 It's quite easy.
 Use the browser's name you want to control with the limitation of being in the list 'chrome', 'firefox',